EricMoz/zhvi-TN-housing-trends/README.md

 # zhmi-TN-housing-trends · v1.0.0

 This project builds a lightweight, SQLite-based dataset of housing trends in Tennessee using publicly available CSVs.
-It includes a reproducible Python pipeline that transforms, cleans, and loads raw data into a query-ready format—ready for analysis or dashboard integration.
+It includes a reproducible Python pipeline that transforms, cleans, and loads raw data into a structured database—ideal for analysis, visualization, or integration into dashboards.

 ---

 ### 👤 About the Author

-Hi, I’m Eric—storyteller, systems builder, and digital organizer.
-Whether I’m weaving cosmic character lore or building scalable ETL pipelines, I thrive on blending structure with imagination.
-This project reflects my love for clean data, clean design, and code that’s built to breathe.
+Eric is a data-driven problem solver with a strong focus on reproducibility, precision, and thoughtful design.
+He combines technical expertise in Python, SQL, and ETL workflows with a meticulous approach to organization and documentation.
+This project reflects a commitment to building transparent, scalable tools for data exploration.

 ---

 # 🏠 ZHVI Housing Trends Pipeline